Polyurethane vs Lacquer — Which Wood Finish Lasts Longer?

 • Catalyzed lacquer — much tougher than nitrocellulose, used in professional cabinet shops, requires specific mixing ratios

-Catalyzed lacquer deserves a mention here because it changes the conversation significantly.
+Catalyzed lacquer deserves a mention here — it changes the conversation significantly.
 Pre-catalyzed and post-catalyzed lacquers used in professional cabinet shops approach polyurethane-level hardness while keeping the spray characteristics that make lacquer appealing.
-But you’re not buying that at the hardware store.
-You’re ordering it from a finishing supplier, mixing it at precise ratios, and using it within a specific window.
-It’s a different tool than what most hobbyists are working with.
+But you’re not buying that at a hardware store.
+You’re ordering from a finishing supplier, mixing at precise ratios, using it within a specific window.
+It’s a different tool than what most hobbyists are actually working with.

 The Repair Factor Nobody Mentions

 Probably should have opened with this section, honestly.
-Because this is where the real-world comparison flips in a way that surprises most people.
+Because this is where the real-world comparison flips in a way that surprises almost everyone.

-Lacquer has a chemical property that makes it almost magical to repair — it re-dissolves into itself.
-Fresh lacquer, when sprayed over cured lacquer, melts into the existing coat and bonds with it at a molecular level.
-This means a scratch on a lacquered surface can be repaired by simply spraying a little lacquer over the damaged area, letting it cure, and buffing it out.
+Lacquer has a chemical property that makes it almost magical for repairs — it re-dissolves into itself.
+Fresh lacquer sprayed over cured lacquer melts into the existing coat and bonds at a molecular level.
+A scratch on a lacquered surface can be fixed by spraying a little lacquer over the damaged area, letting it cure, and buffing it out.
 Done.
-You can’t see where the repair was.
-I’ve fixed lacquered guitar bodies this way and the repair was completely invisible after a light sand and polish.
+Invisible.
+I’ve fixed lacquered guitar bodies this way — a light sand and polish later, and you genuinely cannot find where the repair was.

 Polyurethane does not do this.
-Cured polyurethane is cross-linked plastic, and fresh poly won’t bond to it chemically the same way.
-Spot repairs on poly surfaces always leave a visible ring or edge — you can see exactly where the new finish starts and the old finish ends.
-The professional solution is to either sand down to bare wood and start over, or sand the entire surface and recoat the whole thing.
+Cured poly is cross-linked plastic.
+Fresh poly won’t bond to it the same way chemically, and spot repairs always leave a visible ring — you can see exactly where the new finish ends and the old one begins.
+The real solution is sanding down to bare wood and starting over, or sanding the entire surface and recoating everything.

-Frustrated by a ring-stained dining table that had four coats of oil-based poly on it, I once tried to spot-repair it with a small brush and matching poly.
-I followed every tip I could find — scuffed the area, feathered the edges, applied thin coats.
-It looked okay for about a week.
-Then the finish flattened out differently in the repaired zone and it was obvious.
-I ended up stripping the whole top with a random orbital and 60-grit and starting over.
-Lesson learned: on poly, commit to a full surface repair or don’t bother.
+Frustrated by a ring-stained dining table with four coats of oil-based poly on it, I once tried a spot repair with a small brush and matching poly.
+Scuffed the area, feathered the edges, applied thin coats — followed every tip I could find.
+It looked fine for about a week.
+Then the finish flattened differently in the repaired zone and it was obvious from across the room.
+Don’t make my mistake.
+I ended up stripping the whole top with a random orbital and 60-grit and starting completely over.

-For a working furniture maker or a homeowner with nice pieces they want to maintain for decades, this repairability factor is enormous.
-A lacquered piece can be touched up quickly and invisibly, which extends its practical life far beyond what a durability chart would suggest.
-A poly-finished piece that gets damaged eventually needs a full refinish.
-Both finishes are “durable” — they’re just durable in completely different ways.
+For a working furniture maker — or a homeowner with nice pieces they want to maintain for decades — repairability is enormous.
+A lacquered piece gets touched up quickly and invisibly, which extends its practical life well beyond what any durability chart would suggest.
+A damaged poly-finished piece eventually needs a full refinish.
+Both finishes are durable.
+They’re just durable in completely different ways.

 Which Dries Faster — and Why It Matters